ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/debug.md

 ![Debug Template Tags](_images/utilities-debug-tags.png)

-This tool is scanning through the site templates and then lists the add-on [template tags](templates/language.md) used.
+This tool scans the site templates and then lists the add-on [template tags](templates/language.md) used.

-If it finds a tag that corresponds to the add-on that is not installed or missing, it indicates that.
+If it finds a tag that corresponds to the add-on that is missing or not installed, it indicates that.

-Clicking on the tag name would show the list of templates where it is found.
+Clicking on the tag name shows the list of templates where it is found.

 ### Debug Fieldtypes